Rdawson96/expense-tracker-PP3/README.md

 * As a user, I want to view all expenses recorded in my budget plan, including details such as expense name, amount, date, and category, so that I can review my spending history.

-* As a user, I want to view expenses filtered by category, allowing me to see expenses specific to a particular category and analyze my spending patterns.
+* As a user, I want to view expenses filtered by category, allowing me to see expenses specific to a particular category and analyse my spending patterns.

 * As a user, I want to set up new budgets or edit existing budgets for different expense categories, specifying the budget amount and tracking my expenses against it.